tebeka/benchlog/README.md

      go test -exec benchlog -v -run XXX -bench .

-Logs will be save in `.bench.log` (markdown format).
-You can change the log file by setting `BENCHLOG_FILE` environment variable.
+Logs will be save in `.benchlog` (markdown format) as well as some metadata and git diff.
+You can change the log directory by setting `BENCHLOG_DIR` environment variable.